Don Nelson's GIRLS User Requirements Specification, 1965

 PART or P/N

-NCMR NO.
+DATE QUANTITY NCMR NO. STATUS |

-(B, NCMR)
+(B, NCMR) |

 Also, assume the item I.D. format is to be at least 7 alphanumeric characters with the first 4 characters from the right being numeric, the estimated number of items being 2000 with an average item size of 25 characters, the attribute value for DATE is to be converted to number form for comparison purposes, there aer to be no security codes for IR and any (GUPD) input for the data list is to have the security code 13609.
 The (FILE) input, then would be a standard Administrative Section followed by the (FILE) data section which can be expressed figuratively as: